 - Nationally recognized physicians and surgeons who actively participate in leadership roles and/or committee's with the United Network of Organ Sharing, American Society of Transplant Surgeons and other related organizations.

-- The Transplant Center is one of six in the United States with its own hospital-based organ procurement organization, LifeShare of the Carolinas, which has resulted in lower waiting times for our patients.
+- The Transplant Center is one of six in the United States with its own hospital-based organ procurement organization, LifeShare of the Carolinas.

 - Kidney transplantation in the HIV-infected population.